 Complications of Hyperkalemia

-Due to high potassium levels cardiac arrhythmias manifests as dysfunctional heart muscles leading to bradycardia and bundle branch blocks.
+Due to high potassium levels, cardiac arrhythmias manifest as dysfunctional heart muscles leading to bradycardia and bundle branch blocks.

-Muscle weakness and paralysis that may be life threatening especially involving the respiratory muscles.
+Muscle weakness and paralysis may be life threatening, especially if involving the respiratory muscles.

 Rebound hypokalemia and hypotension are also seen with aggressive diuresis.